OvRcode/ovrride/wp-content/plugins/shortcode-maker/README.md

 * Add attributes as many as you want with the ability to define default value
 * you can write PHP code in definition.
 To use code, use [php_code][/php_code] in your shortcode definition and place code inside it.

- ## NEW FEATURE : PACKAGED SHORTCODES INCLUDED ! ##

- With packaged shortcodes, you can add different widgets/UI elementns to your site now The elements are

- * Tabs
- * Accordion
- * Table
- * Panel
- * Alert
- * Heading
- * Quote
- * Button
- * Spoiler
- * List
- * Highlight
- * Restricted Content
- * Note
- * Youtube
- * Vimeo
- * Image
- * Scheduler
- * Post List
- * Page List
- * Post Meta Data
- * Option
- * Category List
- * Menu

- The plugin to help you make shortcode by yourself and get them listed in the wp tinymce editor to use them easily.

 ## Screenshots ##

 1. ![Shortcode maker](http://mithublue.github.io/images/shortcode-maker/screenshot-2.png)